-Meanwhile, from the other OECD countries in the region, Tajikistan’s efforts to enhance access to finance for SMEs and increase agricultural exports will be monitored on the same day, while there will also be a peer review of Uzbekistan’s progress in boosting SME internationalisation through better export promotion policies.
+Meanwhile, from the Central Asia region, Tajikistan’s efforts to enhance access to finance for SMEs and increase agricultural exports will be monitored on the same day, while there will also be a peer review of Uzbekistan’s progress in boosting SME internationalisation through better export promotion policies.

 Best practices will be shared in the sessions, as well as experiences in addressing common challenges in the region.